 BlackVue Power Magic Pro Hardwire Kit (click here to view it)

 The Power Magic Pro hardwire kit is a more basic Dash Cam hardwire kit.
 It has 2 low voltage cut off points and timer cut off points also.
 Settings are controlled by changing dip switches up or down in various combinations.

 Question 9 – What is the difference between a hardwire kit and a direct hardwire cable?

 Some Dash Cams, like our BlackSys Dash Cam range have their own dedicated BlackSys hardwire cable (optional accessory).
 This hardwire cable cannot be used on other Dash Cams, it is only designed for BlackSys Dash Cams.
 There is no need for a control box on this hardwire cable because all the voltage and timer cut off settings are cleverly configured in the free BlackSys smartphone App.
-When using this hardwire cable, the BlackSys Dash Cam can be hardwired directly into the fusebox, you don’t need the standard cig lighter power cord.
+This allows for a neater installation as you don’t have to mount a control box anywhere in your car.
+When using this hardwire cable, the BlackSys Dash Cam is hardwired directly into the fusebox, so you also don’t need the standard cig lighter power cord.
 The BlackSys hardwire cable has all the fuses in the cabling to provide the right voltage and amps to the BlackSys Dash Cam.

 Question 10 – I do want a Dash Cam with a Parking Surveillance Mode and I want to hardwire it, what do you recommend?